San Francisco: Ethnic clustering

 San Francisco has several prominent Chinese, Mexican, and Filipino neighborhoods including Chinatown and the Mission District.
-Research collected on the immigrant clusters in the city show that more than half of the Asian population in San Francisco is either Chinese-born (40.3%) or Philippine-born (13.1%), and of the Mexican population 21% were Mexican-born, meaning these are people who recently immigrated to the United States.
-Between the years of 1990 and 2000, the number of foreign-born residents increased from 33% to nearly 40%.
-During this same time period, the San Francisco metropolitan area received 850,000 immigrants, ranking third in the United States after Los Angeles and New York.
+In 2017, more than half of the Asian population in San Francisco was either Chinese-born (40.3%) or Philippine-born (13.1%).
+Of the Mexican population, 21% were Mexican-born.
+Between 1990 and 2000, the number of foreign-born residents increased from 33% to nearly 40%.
+During this same period, the San Francisco metropolitan area received 850,000 immigrants, ranking third in the United States after Los Angeles and New York.